• Skip to main content

 A simple, easy to understand Bible for beginners.

 The Casual English Bible is an easy-reading Bible paraphrase.
-Maps, notes, discussion Questions.
+About 1,000 Bible maps, with detailed footnotes, discussion Questions & Answers.
 Especially for Bible newcomers.
 Avoids theological jargon.

 Easy read for Bible newcomers